 Configure Deployment Tool: You can configure multiple TFS instances, and the Configure Deployment tool lists all TFS instances that you have saved in the database.

-Deploy: The deployment tasks comprise the core functionality of the application and automates the following:
+Deploy: The deployment tasks make up the core functionality of the application, and they automate the following:

-Get the labeled solution for a specific TFS configuration
+Locate the labeled solution for a specific TFS configuration

-Import the Windows Azure Publish Settings file from Windows Azure Management Portal.
+Import the Publish Settings file from the Windows Azure Management Portal.

 Manage the Windows Azure storage account and hosted service components.